initiativist/mean-course/README.md

 A Learning platform developed by [initiativist](github.com/initiativist)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.
-The project was created by following this [udemy course](https://www.udemy.com/course/angular-2-and-nodejs-the-practical-guide/)

 # Stack